CiiDub/cursor_tricks/Readme.md

 I have these two persistent documents assigned to __⌘ 1__ and __⌘ 2__ respectively.

-What I recently discovered was that every BBEdit project also get a Scratchpad and a persistent Unix Worksheet.
+Every BBEdit project also get a Scratchpad and Unix Worksheet.
 With this script the project versions are just as easy to activate. __⌘ 1__ and __⌘ 2__ in my case, when a project is the frontmost window.

+The project Unix Worksheet will toggle back to the most recent document, if one is open.
+So you can switch between them quickly using only __⌘ 2__.

 If you wish to access the app level documents while leaving a project in front, then hold __⌥__ and activate them from the _Window_ menu.
 You can also get them by right clicking the BBEdit icon in the dock.